malayjoshi13/Describer/learnings.md

 # Data generator

 # BLEU score
+Having high BLEU score always dont tells model is very good.
+Coz high BLEU score can also happen due to overfitting.
+In such case model will catch very minute details of image but caption generated will not be good. **Thus our aim should be to achieve high BLEU without overfitting model**.

-# Validation helps to see if overfitting dont happens
+# Validation helps to see if overfitting dont happens.
+Actually validation loss is increasing after 5th epoch but training loss keeps dec.
+It shows that overfitting is happening.

 # Future
 gridsearchCV,<br>